AnnaGr6263/PWR/4SEM/AI/lista1/MNIST_RFC/README.md

 - **Criterion:** Gini impurity
 - **Random state:** 1

-The model was trained using the full training set and evaluated on the full test set without any additional preprocessing or dimensionality reduction.
+The model was trained using the full training set without any additional preprocessing (e.g. PCA, scaling).

 ---